Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 • Event planning and coordination

-• The team has developed strong communication and teamwork abilities
+• The team has developed strong communication and teamwork skills

 Skills: